DylanMeeus/springboot_jwt_blog/_posts/2015-11-16-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 Incremental DOM does not favor any particular template engine.
 However, being a Google sponsored project, a [Closure templates](https://github.com/google/closure-templates/) backend is being developed.
 Incremental DOM can also be used with [superviews.js](https://github.com/davidjamesstone/superviews.js), [starplate](https://github.com/littlstar/starplate) and even [JSX](https://github.com/babel-plugins/babel-plugin-incremental-dom).

 ## React.js' Virtual DOM
-*Virtual DOM* is the name React developers gave to their DOM manipulation engine. *Virtual DOM* provides a series of Javascript calls that tell the library how to build a DOM tree and how to update it when data bound to it changes.
-The central piece of Virtual DOM is its smart diffing algorithm: once the differences in the model have been mapped to the in-memory copy of the DOM, the algorithm finds the minimum number of operations required to update the real DOM.
+*Virtual DOM* is the name React developers gave to their DOM manipulation engine. *Virtual DOM* provides a series of Javascript calls that tell the library how to build an **in-memory DOM tree** and how to update it when data bound to it changes.
+The central piece of Virtual DOM is its **smart diffing algorithm**: once the differences in the model have been mapped to the in-memory copy of the DOM, the algorithm finds the **minimum number of operations required to update the real DOM**.
+This results in two copies of the in-memory DOM being present during the diffing process.

 ![React.js' Virtual DOM](https://cdn.auth0.com/blog/dombench/VirtualDOM2.png)